-Campus-based course sections are held on the Calmar and Peosta campuses, as well as at regional NICC Centers, including Chickasaw, Cresco, Dubuque, Oelwein, and Waukon.
-The face-to-face delivery venue includes one or more of the following components: lecture, lab, clinical, and internship.
+Campus-based course sections are held on the Calmar and Peosta campuses, as well as at regional NICC Centers, including Cresco, Dubuque, Manchester, Oelwein, and Waukon.
+The face-to-face delivery venue includes one or more of the following components: lecture, lab, clinical, and/or internship.

-Face-to-face instruction often utilize the NICC web-based Xpress system tools to share course-related documents, access grades, and communicate information outside the classroom.
+Face-to-face instruction often utilizes the NICC web-based Xpress system to share course-related documents, provide grades, and communicate information outside the classroom.